h2non/toxy/README.md

 `toxy` has a hierarchical design based on two different scopes: `global` and `route`.

-Global scope points to all the incoming HTTP traffic received by the proxy server, regardless of the HTTP method or path.
+**Global** scope points to all the incoming HTTP traffic received by the proxy server, regardless of the HTTP method or path.

-Route scope points to any incoming traffic which matches with a specific HTTP verb and URI path.
+**Route** scope points to any incoming traffic which matches with a specific HTTP verb and URI path.

-Poisons can be plugged to both scopes, meaning you can limit the scope of the poisoning, for instance, you might wanna apply a bandwidth limit poisoning only to a certain routes, such as `/download` or `/images`.
+Poisons can be plugged to both scopes, meaning you can operate with better accuracy and restrict the scope of the poisoning, for instance, you might wanna apply a bandwidth limit poisoning only to a certain routes, such as `/download` or `/images`.